zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 To understand the code step by step, follow these steps:

-1. Import libraries like TensorFlow, Numpy, and Matplotlib to train the neural network and calculate and plot graphs.
+1. Import libraries like TensorFlow, NumPy, and Matplotlib to train the neural network and calculate and plot graphs.

     ```py
     import tensorflow as tf